wsaqaf/mecodify-docker/README.md

 ##### 1) Create image

-Assuming that you already have docker installed (get it from [here](https://docs.docker.com/engine/installation/) if you don't), go to the main directory where the Dockerfile file is and run:
+Assuming that you already have docker installed (get it from [here](https://docs.docker.com/engine/installation/) if you don't), go to the main directory where the Dockerfile file is and run (note: depending on your priviliges, you may need to run the below commans as admin):

         docker build -t wsaqaf/mecodify .